Looks like you are using an old version of Internet Explorer - Please update your browser

 President Bush's recent remarks (August 1) that endorsed public school children learning about intelligent design alongside evolution are drawing praise from some and criticism from others.

-The Smithsonian Institution's National Museum of Natural History in Washington D.C. co-sponsored the national premiere for "The Privileged Planet: The Search for Purpose in the Universe."
+The National Museum of Natural History co-sponsored the national premiere for “The Privileged Planet: The Search for Purpose in the Universe.”

-The left-leaning American Civil Liberties Union (ACLU) and Americans United for Separation of Church and State filed a lawsuit on December 14 against the Dover County School Board.
+The American Civil Liberties Union and Americans United for Separation of Church and State filed a lawsuit against the Dover County School Board.

 The Intelligent Design (ID) movement is a new factor in the origins debate.
 Woodward, an expert in rhetorical analysis, offers readers an insightful work tracing the history of ID and it's rhetoric.